Medical Care After Treatment

 - Find breast cancer that has returned and spread to other parts of the body (metastasis).

-- Manage problems you are having taking medications (such as hormone therapy).
+- Manage any problems you’re having taking medications, such as hormone therapy.

-- Check for changes in your family history and refer you to genetic counseling if appropriate.
+- Check for changes in your family history and refer you to genetic counseling or genetic testing, if appropriate.